eaqliaas/np_collective/README.md

 kanban
 github devs
 gofundme management
-and generally a decentralized levrl of trust to reconnect and maintain infrastructure as code.
+and generally a decentralized level of trust to reconnect and maintain infrastructure as code.

 #aQ @eaasaq @aquaqlabs

+ser REPOS.md for latest code projects

+NEED ADMINS!!